This is a letter to David Brancacio of the PBS program NOW.

 Hi David,

-Just saw your report on PTSD for the first time.
-Unfortunately, your staff did not cover the array of innovative treatments, basically, giving lip service.
+As much as I respect your work and that of mentor, Bill Moyers, I just saw your report on PTSD for the first time.
+Unfortunately, your staff did not cover the array of innovative light touch therapies available for Veterans, now, basically giving lip service.

 If you, or someone you love, is really interested in what works in the relief and treatment of PTSD, you might also contact the Upledger Institute in Palm Beach Gardens, Florida, and request their video on treating Vietnam Vets with PTSD.
 Or read online, The Role of CranioSacral Therapy in Addressing Post Traumatic Stress Disorder, by Dr. Upledger.

-Any craniosacral therapeutic/facilitator, such as yours truly, treats PTSD as a matter of course, and what are considered “unsolvable” neurological disorders tend to clear up in a reasonable amount of time, safely.
+A truly competent craniosacral therapeutic/facilitator, treats PTSD as a matter of course, and what are considered “unsolvable” neurological disorders tend to clear up in a reasonable amount of time, safely.

-For the past two years, this Facilitator alone has offered a series of exploratory sessions–at no charge–at the VA.
+For the past two years, this light touch Facilitator, for one, has offered a series of exploratory sessions to the local VA in the Palm Beaches.
 This was encouraged by a dear friend who has worked in the Administrative offices of the VA here for 25 years, however, our offer continues to be refused by her supervisors.
 We are sure the VA Hospital has its own “very good reasons.”

 What might be going on?